-The Sustainable Remediation Forum (SURF) was initiated in late 2006 to promote the use of sustainable practices during remedial action activities with the objective of balancing economic viability, conservation of natural resources and biodiversity, and the enhancement of the quality of life in surrounding communities.
-Just over 20 people attended the first SURF meeting in 2006, and our group now regularly communicates with over 700 green and sustainable remediation practitioners, has held dozens of meetings across the US, and inspired the creation of several sustainable remediation groups outside the US.
-In 2010, SURF was incorporated as a non-profit corporation.
+SURF was initiated in late 2006 to promote the use of sustainable practices during remedial action activities with the objective of balancing economic viability, conservation of natural resources and biodiversity, and the enhancement of the quality of life in surrounding communities.
+From our humble beginnings as a group of just 20 individuals, SURF now regularly communicates with over 700 green and sustainable remediation practitioners, has held dozens of meetings across the US, and inspired the creation of several sustainable remediation groups outside the US.

 The mission of SURF is to maximize the overall environmental, societal, and economic benefits from the site cleanup process by: